Waterloo Monument

 The Butte du Lion

-At the base, the Memorial 1815 visitor centre opened in 2015 for the bicentennial.
-It houses an extensive collection of artefacts, weapons, and uniforms alongside an immersive audiovisual presentation.
-Combined ticket for the Butte du Lion and visitor centre is around €18.
-The old circular panoramic painting building adjacent to the mound predates the visitor centre by over a century; the 110-metre-circumference painting depicting the battle is genuinely impressive as an artefact of 19th-century mass-media spectacle.
+The Memorial 1815 visitor centre at the base, opened in 2015 for the bicentennial, houses weapons, uniforms, and personal effects alongside an immersive audiovisual presentation.
+A combined Pass 1815 ticket covers the Butte, the visitor centre, and the panoramic painting building – the 110-metre-circumference painting depicting the battle is genuinely impressive as an artefact of 19th-century mass-media spectacle.
+Afternoon and evening visits (after 5:30pm) can access split tickets at lower prices.

 The Battlefield Itself